 No wonder my size only reduced a bit, from mama whale size to walrus mama size.
 Whooooaaaa

 The thing is, before the baby, I never had a weight problem.
 I was always within the suggested weight range.
 So naturally, I felt a bit “ugh” every time I saw myself in the mirror.
-Coz I looked like I was still pregnant.
+Because I looked like I was still pregnant.

-So, as I was trying to sort out my baby blues, I thought I should try to “look after” myself as well so that I could shed those pregnancy fats off me.
+So, as I was trying to sort out my baby-blues, I thought I should try to “look after” myself as well so that I could shed those pregnancy fats off me.

 Instead, I set a goal to get back to my pre-baby weight before my baby’s first birthday.
 Yes, I gave myself 12 months to be able to lose 33 lbs (about 15 kg) weight.
 Because I thought that should be a reasonable target.
 Plus, I gave an exceptional allowance.
-What if I didn’t achieve to lose all the extra weight, I will settle with a however weight I become.
+And if I didn’t achieve to lose all the extra weight, I will settle with the however weight I become.